wildwinter/dink/README.md

 **Dink**, a contraction of **dialogue ink**, is a way of formatting dialogue lines while using and writing in [Ink](https://www.inklestudios.com/ink/), and a set of tools for parsing and supporting that content.

+### Ink + Dialogue

 Inkle's [Ink](https://www.inklestudios.com/ink/) is a system of writing for text flow, piecing fragments of text together.

-It was never designed for lines of dialogue, so it's a bit of an odd idea to use it for a subset of its real potential.
+It was never designed for lines of dialogue, particularly spoken dialogue, so it's a bit of an odd idea to use it for a subset of its real potential.

 But that hasn't stopped a number of us using it that way anyway, really appreciating the way Ink makes it easy to flow sections of story together depending on the game state and choices that the player has made.
 It's great for conversations, and for sets of barks that depend on the current conditions.

-So Dink presents some extensions for Ink; a markup for specifying dialogue lines and scene actions in an easy to write/read form.
-It also provides tools to help integrate the extensions into a project and ease the production process.
+So Dink presents some extensions for Ink; a simple markup for specifying dialogue lines and scene actions in an easy to write/read form.

+More importantly, it provides tools to help integrate the extensions into a project and ease the production process.
 Because turning text into audio and managing all that is not trivial.

 ```text
 === MyScene